Human Services Technology – Substance Abuse

 - Peer support specialists

-Graduates of the program earn an Associate of Applied Science (A.A.S.) degree and are able to prepare for certification as a substance abuse counselor by the North Carolina Substance Abuse Board.
+Graduates of the program earn an Associate of Applied Science (A.A.S.) degree and are able to prepare for certification as an alcohol and drug counselor by the North Carolina Addictions Specialist Professional Practice Board.

 Successful substance abuse counselors have empathy, understand recovery is a long-term process, and are able to maintain confidentiality.
 They provide support during an immediate crisis, as well as throughout long-term management of addiction.